Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

 The above second-order differential Eq. (\ref{rhoz_eq}) and Eq. (\ref{E_opt}) admit the solution

-where $m=\sqrt{C_2/(C_1 a^3)}$.
-It is important to note that for the manganese-oxide (MO) layer at the LMO-SMO interface (i.e., at $z=L$), the density is 0.5 electrons/site and that it is independent of the applied external electric field!
-Furthermore, for realistic values of the parameters, the charge density rapidly changes as we move away from the oxide-oxide interface (i.e., after only a few layers from the interface) and attains values close to the bulk value.
-Lastly, as required for zero values of field ${\rm E}_{ext}$, we get $\rho(0) \rightarrow 0$ when $L \rightarrow \infty$.
-Thus, although we used the continuum approximation, our obtained density profile is qualitatively realistic as it has the desired values at the extremes $z=L$ and $z=0$ with the density away from the LMO-SMO interface rapidly falling for not too large values of $\epsilon$. \\
+where $\xi=\sqrt{C_2/(C_1 a^3)}$.
+It is important to note that, for {the manganese-oxide (MO)} layer at the LMO-CMO interface (i.e., at $z=L$), the density is 0.5 electrons/site and that it is {independent of the applied external electric field and the system parameters.
+Now, since each ${\rm Mn}$ site in the interface layer belongs to a unit cell that is half LMO and half CMO, one expects the density per site to be 0.5.
+Additionally, we observe from Eq. (\ref{rhoz}) that for smaller values of $C_1$, as distance from the LMO-CMO interface increases, the density falls more rapidly while the density change due to electric field rises faster.
+Furthermore, for realistic values of the parameters, the charge density rapidly changes as we move away from the oxide-oxide interface (i.e., after only a few layers from the interface) and attains values close to the bulk value [as illustrated in Fig. \ref{fig:2layer}(a)].
+Lastly, as required for zero values of the external field ${\rm E}_{\rm ext}$, we get $\rho(0) \rightarrow 0$ when $L \rightarrow \infty$.
+Thus, although we used the continuum approximation, our obtained density profile is qualitatively realistic as it has the desired values at the extremes $z=L$ and $z=0$ with the density away from the LMO-CMO interface rapidly falling for not too large values of $\epsilon$.} \\